Tuesday, August 27, 2019

 Decades of trials and testing with different material types, material elasticities, and widths enabled the KAATSU inventor, Dr. Yoshiaki Sato to come up with this innovative design.
 KAATSU protocols were tested and studied at the University of Tokyo Hospital under the supervision of trained and experienced cardiologists including Doctors Nakajima and Morita.

-Third, the structure and composition of the bands are significantly different than all the other BFR and Occlusion Bands on the market today.
+Third, the structure and composition of the KAATSU Air bands are different than all the other BFR and Occlusion Bands on the market today.

 BFR or Occlusion bands are engineered to cut off or restrict blood flow - similar to blood pressure cuffs.
 Their structure and materials are purposefully designed to achieve this objective.
 The width of the bands apply a pressure that is effective in reducing or restricting arterial flow.